rixx/ramble/_posts/2020-03-04-bridging-and-bonding.md

 ---
 layout: post
+summary: Groups have bridging and bonding attributes.
+Learn to recognise unintended bonding.
 ---
 Groups of people are fascinating, and I expect I'll write a bunch more on the topic here.
 One interesting attribute of groups and communities is that they have **bridging** and **bonding** aspects.